RemuTeam/Remu/README.md

 Making a presentation

 In master-mode, you can make a new presentation by typing the name into the text field and pressing "New Presentation".
-Then you can import files to presentations by going to "import files" and there selecting files and checking the box \n corresponding to the presentation you want the files imported to.
-You can also switch the positions of the files \n in the master view, by double clicking a file and dragging it to it's new position in the presentation line.
+Then you can import files to presentations by going to "import files" and there selecting files and checking the box corresponding to the presentation you want the files imported to.
+You can also switch the positions of the files in the master view, by double clicking a file and dragging it to it's new position in the presentation line.

-Now it is time to connect the slave machines to your master computer and show your presentation! :smile:
+Now it is time to connect the slave machines to your master computer and show your presentation!

 By starting this Remu with other machines, and choosing the Slave mode, they automatically signal your master computer of their existence.
 Now that you have some presentations done, you can connect a slave and its presentations.